-Acupuncture is a component of the health care system of China that can be traced back at least 2,500 years.
-The general theory of acupuncture is based on the premise that there are patterns of energy flow (Qi) through the body that are essential for health.
+The practice of acupuncture can be traced back at least 2,500 years.
+Its basic premise is that there are patterns of energy flow (Qi) coursing through the body that are essential for health.
 Disruptions of this flow are believed to be responsible for disease.
-Acupuncture may, it has been theorized, correct imbalances of flow at identifiable points close to the skin.
+Acupuncture's aim is to correct imbalances of flow by stimulating identifiable anatomical points close to the skin.

-As a natural form of healing, acupuncture has the following benefits:
+As a natural form of healing, acupuncture offers the following benefits:

 provides drug-free pain relief

 effectively treats a wide range of acute and chronic ailments